melwinmpk/AmazonBooks_DataPipeline/README.md

 <h2>Project Overview</h2>
 <p>This project, titled "Amazon Books Data Pipeline," is developed using Scrapy, a powerful Python library for web scraping.
 It focuses on extracting information from Amazon, particularly from the books section.
-The application scrapes data about books and their reviews, then loads this information into a MySQL database.
-This project is intended for educational purposes and demonstrates the capabilities of web scraping, data extraction, and pipeline creation.</p>
+The application scrapes data about books and their reviews, then loads this information into a MySQL database Orchestrating the entire process using airflow. <br>
+<b>Note:</b>This project is intended for educational purposes and demonstrates the capabilities of web scraping, data extraction, and pipeline creation.</p>

 <h3>Features</h3>
 <ul>